Sugar Ray Robinson vs. Jake LaMotta

-Sugar Ray Robinson and Jake LaMotta had a historic boxing rivalry, fighting each other on six separate occasions between 1942 and 1951.
+Sugar Ray Robinson and Jake LaMotta had a historic boxing rivalry, fighting each other on six occasions between 1942 and 1951.
 Robinson won the series 5–1, although many of the fights were close, with LaMotta handing Robinson his first ever loss (which remained his only loss for nearly a decade).
 The most famous of their encounters was their sixth and final fight, a world middleweight title match later dubbed The Saint Valentine's Day Massacre due to its brutality, with the champion LaMotta taking tremendous punishment from Robinson in the later rounds.

 Background

 Both fighters had begun their careers in the 1940s, and their first meeting would take place relatively early into both men's careers.
 Going into the first fight, LaMotta had a decent record of 25–4–2, gaining a reputation as a tough fighter (all of his loses up to this point were on points, many were controversial).
-Robinson on the other had was a rising star, with an undefeated record of 35-0 going into the first bout along with an undefeated 85-0 amateur career before.
+Robinson on the other hand was a rising star.
+He already had an undefeated record of 35–0, along with a 57-3 amateur career.

 Both men had very different fighting styles, LaMotta was a classic swarmer, relentlessly pursuing his opponents while constantly throwing barrages of punches to overpower them.
 Meanwhile, Robinson had a much more fluid style depending upon the opponent, either boxing from the outside with precision or brawling at close quarters.
 These conflicting styles combined with their respective courage and durability made them naturally tough opponents for each other.